lf-edge/eve/pkg/pillar/docs/nim.md

 ## Overview

-NIM manages (physical) network interfaces (Ethernet, WiFi, LTE) of a device based on configuration coming from various sources (controller, override, last-resort, persisted config).
+NIM manages (physical) network interfaces (Ethernet, WiFi, LTE) of a device based on configuration coming from various sources (controller, bootstrap-config.pb, override/usb.json, last-resort, persisted config).
 Its main goal is to preserve connectivity between the device and the controller.
 NIM verifies new configuration changes before fully committing to them.
 Moreover, it maintains one or more old but working configurations with a lower-priority,